 …Well, I figure the best bet is to go back over to Berkeley and catch Pete at sound check before the second show – somewhere between 3:00 and 5:00 pm.
-I climb into my 1989 Toyota 4Runner (ahh, a gem that got away – the last year it came with a removable top and the first year with a V6 engine) and head over the Bay Bridge to the far away land of Berkeley, California.
+I climb into my 1989 Toyota 4Runner (the last year with a removable top and first with a V6) and head over the Bay Bridge to the far away land of Berkeley, California.

-I’m headed up what turns out to be Shattuck Avenue in Berkeley – not far from my intended destination, but I am completely lost and, of course, listening to The Who.
-As the last strains of Who’s Next taper off, the tape pops out of the deck and 1989 Toyota technology kicks in hard as the “auto-radio” function does it’s thing.
+I’m headed up what turns out to be Shattuck Avenue in Berkeley, not far from my intended destination, but I am completely lost and, of course, listening to The Who.
+As the last strains of Who’s Next taper off, the tape pops out of the deck and 1989 technology kicks in as the “auto-radio” function does it’s thing.
 Lo and behold, there’s Pete’s voice.
 Ahh!
 I’ve got him!